Nanyang Junior College: Academic information

-Nanyang Junior College offers Arts and Science courses that leads up to the Singapore-Cambridge GCE Advanced Level examinations.
+Nanyang Junior College offers Arts and Science courses that lead up to the Singapore-Cambridge GCE Advanced Level examinations.

 As a student-centered junior college, NYJC is quoted locally as the most flexible college in terms of its availability of subject combinations, and allowing deserving students to undertake elective programmes even without relevant backgrounds.
 The college consistently performed well above national standards for the GCE A Level examination since the 1980s.
-The college was consistently ranked as the top-performing mid-tier junior colleges and the seventh in national ranking throughout the 1990s.
+The college was consistently ranked as the top-performing mid-tier junior college and the seventh in national ranking throughout the 1990s.

-Starting in the 2000s, under the leadership of the then principal Kwek Hiok Chuang, Nanyang Junior College has ascended to one of the tier 1 JCs in Singapore, being one of the top 3 JCs based on cut-off-points, median A Level rank-point, and the number of students who go on to win prestigious scholarships.
-NYJC has come into prominence for its steady rise among colleges with the most competitive academic achievements, faring well above the national average for most subjects at the annual GCE A Level examination.
+Starting in the 2000s, NYJC has come into prominence for its steady rise among colleges with the most competitive academic achievements, faring well above the national average for most subjects at the annual GCE A Level examination.

-The college is popular with students given its forward-looking school culture; for example, students are given flexibility with their dress code.
-This was also reflected by the growing selectivity and increasingly stringent entry requirements for applicants year-on-year.
-As of 2019, NYJC is now the most selective junior college in Singapore.